 Institutional Research and Effectiveness, Graduate Certificate

 The graduate Certificate in Institutional Research and Effectiveness requires 15 s.h. of graduate credit and is offered with hybrid and conventional courses.
-Students must maintain a grade-point average of at least 2.50 in work for the certificate.
+Students must maintain a Graduate College major program grade-point average of at least 2.50.
 They must earn at least a grade of C in each course required for the certificate.
-Courses must be taken on a graded basis.
+Courses must be taken on an A–F graded basis.

 The certificate program is open to students enrolled in University of Iowa graduate degree programs and to individuals who are enrolled in the Graduate College as nondegree students.